 The Colorado Homeless Prevention Activities Program can provide financial help, including utility assistance and rent.
 Services are offered on behalf of individuals and families who are facing an eviction or who are at risk of becoming homeless.
 Funds are paid out directly to landlords and utility companies and not to the applicant themselves.
 In addition, case management services and self-sufficiency programs are offered to recipient families and people who enroll in order to address the barriers the household faced in retaining housing.

 Self-sufficiency is really focused on ensuring people can get back on track with paying their rent over the long term.
 Some of those programs and resources include job finding services, career counseling, debt reduction, budget counseling, landlord and utility company mediation, and referral to a variety of charities, government programs, and other services as appropriate.

-Call the Colorado Division of Supportive Housing and Homeless Programs at 303-866-4921 for more information on resources available to you.
+This is a statewide service.
+Financial aid along with referrals may be offered.
+Call the Colorado Division of Supportive Housing and Homeless Programs at 303-864-7810 for more information on resources available to you.